-Additional Information: Just like animals ashore, fish need oxygen to survive – but instead of breathing air, fish extract their oxygen from the water around them.
-This is often no easy feat because air can hold 33 times more oxygen than water, so fishes need to be far more efficient breathers than terrestrial animals.
+Similar to terrestrial animals, fishes also need oxygen to survive – but instead of breathing air, fish extract their oxygen from the water around them.
+This is not very easy for them because air can hold 33 times more oxygen than water, so fishes need to be far more efficient breathers than terrestrial animals that mean they have to repeat the process again and again to reach their requirement.